 HOW TO MAKE THE ULTIMATE CHARCUTERIE AND CHEESE BOARD

 - Find the right boards to build your platters.
 Large cutting boards, marble slabs, slate boards or ceramic platters are great options.

 - Choose a variety of cured meats and salumi such as ItalianSopressata, Genoa salami, proscuitto, and pepperoni.

-- Add a nice variety of cheeses with varying milk types and color such a Mozzarella, Provolone, Fontina, Parmesan, Pecorino, Asiago and Gorgonzola.
+- Add a nice variety of cheeses with varying milk types and colors such a Mozzarella, Provolone, Fontina, Parmesan, Pecorino, Asiago and Gorgonzola.

-- Add a few jams and marmalades with with a variety of crackers and bread sticks such as: fig jam.
+- Add a few jams and marmalades with a variety of crackers and breadsticks such as fig jam.